REV23Docs/rev23-desktop-docs/docs/quick-start/add-a-piercer.md

 # Quick Start: Add a piercer

 In the previous topic, [Add a tattooer](add-a-tattooer.md), we added Pam as a tattooer to REV23 Desktop.
 Adding a piercer can be done using these same steps, however, in the [Assign service types](add-a-tattooer.md#assign-service-types) section, when we added the tattoo service type, we added just the single Tattoo service type.
-The piercing family, having many more types of services would be time consuming.
-So, you can do that, but, Harley is a busy lady and has better things to do.
+The piercing family, having many more types of services would be time consuming to add one-by-one.
+So, while you can do that, there is a better way to do it.

-Here we will add Selina as a piercer as well as a manager of the studio.

 ## Using the Add Service Types Action